How to Install a Dog Door in a Glass Door Slider

 This dimension is extremely important for the pet door installation process!

-The top of the flap is ideally placed at least as tall as the pet at the withers (top of the shoulder).
+The top of the door flap is ideally placed at least as tall as the pet at the withers (top of the shoulder).
 Usually, you'll need to add step-over height to get the flap up high enough.
-For example: Your dog is 22" at the withers and you buy a pet door with a 15" flap.
+For example: Your dog is 22" at the withers and you buy a new pet door with a 15" flap.
 You'd need a 7" step-over to get the top of the flap up high enough.
 If you had purchased a 19" flap, then you'd only need a 3" step-over.

 When installing a pet door in a door or wall, you can choose the step-over dimension.
 However, for most patio panels the step-over is fixed.
 The exceptions are the Quick Panel 3 and the Thermo Panel 3e which have a patented user-adjustable step-over.